Chapter 33 : Stunned

 My hand snatching out on its own accord, I grabbed a glittering, jagged piece of glass off the cluttered ground and - without a second of hesitation - slashed through the fifty-galleon, handmade, unicorn silk dress that Ginny Weasley bought me for Christmas.

 Now that we’re on the topic, I should probably send her Thank You card for that.

-Some fabric clenched in my teeth and some wrapped in my fist, I ripped the dress (and here’s the part where you can hear the tragic sobbing of a million haute-coture fashion designers) in to two, successfully making an alteration so that the dress was now to my knees instead of at a pesky floor-length.
+Some fabric clenched in my teeth and some wrapped in my fist, I ripped the dress (and here’s the part where, if you listen closely enough, you can hear the tragic sobbing of a million haute-coture fashion designers) in two, successfully making it so that the dress was now to my knees instead of at a pesky floor-length.
 Much better.